Notice of Pre-AIA or AIA Status

 Concerning claim 1,

-an object control unit for controlling movement of a first object that can be operated by a player and one or a plurality of second objects that cannot be operated by the player, in the virtual space (0121, 0148-0149, Figure 16, player character (element 202) and enemy character(s) (element 204) are controlled by the processor, while the offensive character (element 210) is controlled by player in the embodiment referenced.
-In this embodiment, when the offensive character is sent out, the computer takes control of the player character.);
+controlling movement of a first object that can be operated by a player and a plurality of objects that cannot be operated by the player in the virtual space (0121, 0148-0149, Figure 16, player character (element 202) and enemy character(s) (element 204) are controlled by the processor, while the offensive character (element 210) is controlled by player in the embodiment referenced.
+In this embodiment, when the offensive character is sent out, the computer takes control of the player character);

-a specific-point determining unit for determining, in the case where the other second object is present around the set top-priority second object, a specific point on the basis of the position of the top-priority second object and the position of the other second object (0135-0136, 0148-0149, Figure 16, see intermediate point in Figure 16 based off of elements 202, 204, and 210); and
+determining, in response to a subset of the plurality of objects being present around the top-priority object, a specific point within the virtual space based on a first position of the top-priority object and a plurality of positions of the subset of the plurality of objects (0135-0136, 0148-0149, Figure 16, see intermediate point in Figure 16 based off of elements 202, 204, and 210), and

-a virtual-camera control unit for controlling at least one of the position and the orientation of the virtual camera on the basis of the determined specific point (0135-0136, 0148-0149, Figure 16).
+controlling at least one of a position of the virtual camera and an orientation of the virtual camera based on the determined specific point within the virtual space (0135-0136, 0148-0149, Figure 16).

 Concerning claim 2,

-Kamiya discloses the virtual-camera control unit controls the orientation of the virtual camera such that the specific point is contained in a predetermined range in the image viewed from the virtual camera (0135-0136, 0148-0149, Figure 16, as broadly claimed, the virtual space is considered a predetermined range).
+Kamiya discloses controlling the orientation of the virtual camera such that the specific point is contained in a predetermined range in the image viewed from the virtual camera (0135-0136, 0148-0149, Figure 16, as broadly claimed, the virtual space is considered a predetermined range).

 Concerning claim 3,